-Within the construction industry, firms categorised as providing specialised construction activities are consistently the most affected across Great Britain.
+Within the industry, firms classified as providing specialised construction activities are consistently the most affected across Great Britain.
+However, analysis shows that their numbers are proportional to their overall share within the construction sector.

 The Insolvency Service also publishes figures for Northern Ireland, but not with sector breakdowns.